10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Wyoming has only one law regarding background checks, which states that an employer must pay for all medical exams if they want to run a drug test on a current or future employee.

 Every state has its own laws about how far back a background check can go.
-Understanding the rules regarding the 10 year background check states is essential for conducting legal searches for professional reasons.
+Understanding the rules regarding the 10-year background check states is essential for conducting legal searches for professional reasons.

-Frequently Asked Questions
+Frequently Asked Questions About 10-Year Background Check States

-Is a state background check level 1 or level 2?
+Is a State Background Check Level 1 or Level 2?

-It’s important to note that if a level 2 background check is used, one must be aware that even states without the 10-year rule will come into play.
+It’s important to note that if a level 2 check is used, one must be aware that even states without the 10-year rule will come into play.

 References